mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 # Working naïvely

 My main responsibility until that point was a legacy data pipeline.
 It had been in maintenance mode for years, but load had increased, and the pipeline was buckling under the pressure.
 It frequently died silently or produced incorrect output.
-Its failures could take days to diagnose because nobody had written documentation for it since its original design spec.
+Its failures took days to diagnose because nobody wrote documentation for it since its original design spec.

 I proudly and lovingly nursed the pipeline back to health.
 I fixed dozens of bugs and wrote automated tests to make sure they wouldn't reappear.
 I deleted thousands of lines of code that were either dead or could be replaced by modern libraries.
 I documented the pipeline as I learned it so that the institutional knowledge was available to my teammates instead of siloed in my head.